ram-pi/UDF-Flink-Example/README.md

 +----------------+----------------+

 ```
-Use the below command to list all the uploaded artifacts
+Utilize the command below to display a list of all uploaded artifacts.

 ```
 confluent flink artifact list
 }
 ```

 # Using EDF on FlinkSQL

-After uploading the jar using CLI next go to the flinkSQL editor to register the UDF on your particular flink workspace by using the below command
+Once you've uploaded the JAR using the CLI, proceed to the Flink SQL editor to register the UDF within your specific Flink workspace with the following command.

 ```
 CREATE FUNCTION UDF_NAME